anarchie347/BrainfuckPlus/README.md

 At runtime, the injected code is substituted into the method which is then substituted into the main code to create valid brainfuck code

-The syntax for this is currently undecided but will likely involve characters that are currently not used by brainfuck and are not allowed in file names in windows
+The syntax for this is putting the injection code inside curly braces.
+Code injections can be nested (injecting code can contain other methods that themselves have injecting code)

 ### Shorthand Repetition